Aurix16/weekathons/Koolaid_Jar/README.md

-I built a Koolaid jar using HTML Canvas, CSS and Javascript.
+I built a Koolaid jar using HTML Canvas, CSS and Javascript (not Jquery).

 I just really wanted to work with HTML canvas and I found a fun way to do it.